RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Reference list entry

-In your reference list:
+If it is permissible to cite your previously submitted work, in your reference list:

+- Treat yourself as the author and your own previous work as an unpublished paper.

+- Include the year that you submitted your previous work.

-- Put the title of your previous work in single inverted commas (quotation marks).
+- Put the title of your previous work in italics.

-- After the title, provide the format of the resource and the course code in square brackets, i.e. \[unpublished paper for course code\].
-For example: \[unpublished paper for HRHR1001\].
+- After the title, provide the format of your previous work and the course code in square brackets, e.g. [unpublished paper for course code].
+For example: [unpublished paper for HRHR1001].

 - The location is the city of the University.
 Add only if it is not inferred by the University name.

 ##### Rule

-> Student family name Initial (Year) 'Title of previous work' \[format\], Name of University, Location of University (if not inferred by university name).
+> Student family name Initial (Year) *Title of previous work* [format], Name of University, Location of University [if not inferred by university name].

 ##### Example

-> Smith J (2021) 'An analysis of personality theory' \[unpublished paper for HRHR1001\], RMIT University, Melbourne.
+> Smith J (2021) *An analysis of personality theory* [unpublished paper for HRHR1001], RMIT University, Melbourne.

 ###### end-subtype-content